thanhphuchuynh/gocommit/docs/todo/doto.md

     - 🔥 “Fix Fiend” (50 fixes)
   - Optional: ASCII fireworks for milestones.

-💬 _“Measure what you commit — not for vanity, but for growth.”_
+💬 _"Measure what you commit — not for vanity, but for growth."_

 ---

-## ☯ Phase 4 — Philosophy Integration
+## ☯ Phase 5 — Philosophy Integration
 ### 🎯 Goal: Embed mindfulness into the developer’s flow
 - [ ] **Reflection Prompt**
   - Before commit: short pause — “Is this change meaningful?”